 homes are more likely to be rented out all the time, instead of being left empty while all those interested in renting turn to the homes with solar panels.
 All landlords will recognise the value in that.

 Henry Ruiz, Chief Product Officer of the REA Group states, “Having solar panels installed on your roof represents a valuable investment in your property, as this research shows.

-Hints: using solar power for homes
+Tips when using solar power for homes